Joostul/UltraCryptoFolio/README.md

 - [x] Add legend to ValueOverTime chart.
 - [x] Fix tabs on charts page.
 - [x] Update charts from canvas.js to chart.js.
+- [x] Buttons to input all or half your cryptocurrency amount in spends, divestments or trades.
+- [x] Able to tick which cryptocurrencies you want to see represented in charts.

 Version 0.7:
 - [x] Temporary solution for making too many calls on Value Over Time chart.